Applications

 2. Click Manage Events.

-3. In the Application Domain list, select the application domain for an event that you want the application to publish or subscribe to.
-By default, the list shows events from the current application domain.
-If you select a different application domain or remove the filter, the list also shows shared events in selected application domain or in all application domains that you have access to.
+3. In the Application Domain list, select the application domain that contains the event to publish or subscribe to.
+By default, the list shows events in the current application domain.
+You can select a different application domain, or you can remove the filter to show shared events in all application domains that you have access to.

 4. (Optional) In the Modeled Event Mesh list, select a modeled event mesh and environment to list only event versions published in the selected modeled event mesh.